 Check out the video snippets at the track on my YouTube channel!

 Such unexpected pleasures like tripping over this harness race are what make independent travel rewarding and so much fun.
-I’m thankful we have been able to travel independently in many countries, and experience these kind of unplanned moments.
+I’m thankful we have been able to travel independently in many countries, including New Zealand and Australia, experiencing these kind of unplanned moments.
 I hope we have lots more to come!

 So about that whale watch out of Pleasant Bay: we left early of a morning, when the fog lay thick, chill and heavy on the little harbor.
 The boat plowed slowly along the coastline, the young PHD students up in the flying bridge keeping a sharp eye out for whales.